isamabdullah88/VehicleClassification/README.md

 - Since the dataset is small, in order to improve generalizability, data augmentation has been performed.
 Can be seen in the [imageGenerator.py](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/imageGenerator.py).

 ### Results
-- Training and experimenting with various architectures with given compute resources, an accuracy of 88% has been obtained on a 20% validation set from training data.
+- Training and experimenting with various architectures with given compute resources, an accuracy of ~80% has been obtained on a 20% validation set from training data.
-- Metrics like precision, recall and AUC curve can be obtained.

 ### Improvements
 -  The most straightforward way of improvement is by increasing the dataset size.